-Health and Safety Commissions Vaccination campaigns Health days Human factor with a 24/7 hotline Injury Severity Rate Emergency drills in case of earthquake, fire by activating Healthcare for crew members in domestic and Creation of the psychological first aid brigade search and rescue brigades, first aid, and fire prevention and extinguishing. international stations. nirst ald brigade Gympass
+Health and Safety Health days Vaccination campaigns Commissions Human factor with Injury Severity Rate a 24/7 hotline Emergency drills in case of earthquake, fire by activating search and rescue brigades, first aid, and fire prevention and extinguishing.
+Healthcare for crew Creation of the psychological members in domestic and first aid brigade international stations.
+Gympass